evolvedbinary/hsg-project-wiki/Setup.md

 1. Open the `Applications` folder (in Finder, select `Go > Applications`).
 Drag eXist onto your Dock.

 1. Start eXist.
 The first time you run eXist the installer will lead you through a setup screen.
 Accept all of the default values, and select `Save` and `Yes`.
 The installer will close.

 1. Start eXist. eXist will show a splash screen and install some default apps.
 Once the splash screen disappears, you can start, stop, and quit eXist and access other eXist utilities via its menu bar entry (a blue "X"-shaped icon).

 ### Deploying all repositories to eXist

-1. To prepare your local eXist database with all of the files needed to run a local copy of hsg, go to the Tools dropdown menu in oXygen and select `Deploy all repositories to localhost`.
+1. To prepare your local eXist database with all of the files needed to run a local copy of hsg, go to the Tools dropdown menu in oXygen and select `4.
+Deploy all repositories to localhost`.
 This step takes about 10-15 minutes on our computers.
 On a remote computer, this step could take as long as 40 minutes, depending on your computer's hardware.

 1. Now a complete copy of history.state.gov is now running at <http://localhost:8080/exist/apps/hsg-shell/>.